1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Acute Posthemorrhagic Anemia in Jersey Village

-• IV fluids: Rapid infusion of fluids to maintain blood pressure and improve circulation.
+• IV fluids: Rapid replacement of fluids in order to stabilize blood pressure and enhance circulation.

-• Iron and vitamin supplements: Oral or IV iron plus vitamin B12 and folate to support new red blood cell production.
+• Iron and vitamin supplements: Both oral and IV iron and vitamin B12 and folic acid should be used to form or help new red blood cells to form.

 Why Choose GastroDoxs?